 Note: CKAN's JavaScript code automatically downloads the appropriate translations at request time from the CKAN server.
-The corresponding translation files are generated beforehand using paster trans js.
-During development you need to run that command manually if you're updating JavaScript translations:
+Since CKAN 2.7 the corresponding translation files are regenerated automatically if necessary when CKAN starts.

+You can also regenerate the translation files manually using paster trans js: